Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - Why would be frozen in fear if God has assured you of victory?
 - Gives sense of calm + peace
 - Constant application of God's Word to the issues of life: seeing the world through Jesus's perspective
+- not assumption/presumption, but fact based of God's word (how you learn who God is)

 Flaming arrows = doubt + unbelief; etc.